noironetworks/fuel_aci_opflex/doc/user_docs.rst

       ..
 Warning::
          GBP mode is beta (not tested)

    #.
-SET APIC Host, Username and password (if those data will be incorrect deploy will fail)
+SET APIC Host, Username and password (if these are incorrect, the deploy will fail)
    #.
 Set encapsulation mode, Infra vlan, Gateway and context name.
    #.
 This field is used to pass additional configuration parameters to the plugin, via key/value pairs.
    #.
-Static config - This only recommended for use of advanced features of the system, such as statically server connectivity with the fabric.
+Static config - This only recommended for use of advanced features of the system, such as statically configured server connectivity with the fabric.
    #.
 Use pre-existing VPC links - If selected, OpenStack expects the user to have preconfigured VPC links in the APIC.
 If not selected, then OpenStack will create the VPC links for the user.
    #.
 Pre-existing shared l3context - If selected, the APIC has been preconfigured with a Layer 3 context matching the “Shared Context Name” field.
 This Layer 3 context is used as a default Layer 3 context for configurations in the APIC.
    #.
 APIC external network - This is the name of the external network used in the ACI fabric.
 This name must match the name of the external network created by the user in OpenStack.